 - Portable washing machine: we all want clean underwear no matter what, right?
 Food Storage Moms Portable Washer

 - Medical Needs: please have a first aid kit and a good medical book like this one: Medical Handbook.
 If your OTC medications are expired, please pick some up today, not tomorrow.
 If the pharmacies and stores are closed, they are closed.
 I can’t emphasize this enough, we must take care of ourselves.
 If we lose power the stores may close and so will the pharmacies.
 What you have in your home today is what you will have in one hour if we have a total power outage for days, weeks, or months.
 Please be prepared for the unexpected.

 - Auto Gas: please keep your gas tank at 3/4 full.
 If you need to flee your area, you don’t want to wait in line at a gas station to find out the tanks do not work due to lack of power.

-- 72-Hour Kits or bug out bag: these would be awesome.
-I can give you a list, but basically, it means gather ALL those items you may need in the next 72 hours.
+- 72-Hour Kits or bug-out bag: these would be awesome.
+I can give you a list, but basically, it means gathering ALL those items you may need in the next 72 hours.

 - Plans: make a plan for evacuation and talk it over with your family.
 Make a Plan A, Plan B, and Plan C since situations change and family members’ schedules need to be considered.

 - Important Documents: don’t forget to gather all of your important documents in an emergency binder so it’s ready to grab and take with you.
 Here is my FREE Printable download.
 Please be patient, it takes time to download on your computer.
 Food Storage Moms Emergency Binder